Paper 3

 • To support your thesis, choose a concept directly discussed or mentioned in the text.

 • Make sure that your thesis adheres to one of the three options from the thesis handout (link).
-The first part of the thesis will be specific to the text itself and the second part will go beyond the text itself to show something more about life, humanity, etc. MANDATORY ESSAY ORGANIZATION (link).
+The first part of the thesis will be specific to the text itself and the second part will go beyond the text itself to show something more about concrete examples from life nowadays (do not present generic social/societal commentary).
+MANDATORY ESSAY ORGANIZATION (link).

 • Italicize, bold or underline the thesis statement.

-• The first part of each of the argument paragraphs will analyze the text, and the second part will relate that analysis to life nowadays (link).
+• The first part of each of the argument paragraphs will analyze the text, and the second part will relate that analysis to precise examples from life nowadays (link).

 • The introductory ¶ should have only two sentences, one of which will be the thesis statement.